Skip to main content

 Terminology

-• Core - Base functionality built by core developers in the open source project.
+• Core - This includes the base functionality developed by core developers within the open-source project.

 Overview